Global stocks fall on Trump's further tariff plans

 That news led to China’s Shanghai Composite to reverse early gains to end lower.
 The index slide 1.1%.

-Hong Kong’s Hang Seng index dropped 0.4%.
+Hong Kong’s Hang Seng index ended the day falling 1.3%.

-Japan’s Nikkei fell 0.6%, extending recent losses.
+Japan’s Nikkei closed down 0.6%, extending recent losses.

+In Europe, German business sentiment fell in June.
+Germany’s DAX fell 1.49%.

 The major U.S. stock indexes were mixed Friday, but the Dow snapped its longest losing streak in 15 months amid a surge in oil prices.